jcundill/streeto/Introduction.md

 containment facility, because as far as it can tell. there is no reason you shouldn't just be able to run along that service road to get to it.

-We exclude most potentially dodgy or dangerous locations as far as we can given the underlying OpenStreetMap data.
+We exclude most potentially dodgy or dangerous locations as far as we can, given the underlying OpenStreetMap data.
 You can't go for a run in the slow lane of a motorway or across areas designated with limited access, so the AI doesn't even consider them.